List of alien races in Marvel Comics: Quist

 The Quists are a humanoid race which appears very similar to Earth humans, except that they are 6 ft 4 in tall on average.
 Their home planet is Quistalium, second from the sun in the Quistraa star system in the Milky Way galaxy.
 Lucifer is a Quist and Dominus was created by Quists.
 First seen in Tales of Suspense #56 and X-Men #20 (May 1966).

 Quo Modari

 The Quo Modari are a purple-skinned semi-humanoid race, that stands over 6 ft tall and has four eyes.
 They are a pacifist race that was dedicated to the arts of diplomacy and the inter-species community.
 First seen in Force Works #13.

 Quons

 The Quons are a semi-humanoid race with leathery brown skin that averages 6 ft 4 in tall.
 They come from the planet Quon, third from the sun in the Byjak star system in the Milky Way galaxy.
 They are amphibious, possessing both lungs and gills.
 They are superhumanly strong, to survive both great water pressure and their planet's gravity.
 First seen in Fantastic Four #97 (April 1970).

 Quwrlln

-First seen in Alpha Flight #25, the Quwrlln are a very-old alien species that learned about the threat of Galactus.
+First seen in Alpha Flight #25, the Quwrlln are an ancient alien species that learned about the threat of Galactus.